“T-bone” accidents, also known as side-impact collisions or broadside crashes, are among the most dangerous types of vehicle accidents.

 New York's No-Fault Insurance System

-New York is one of several states that follow a no-fault insurance system for car accidents.
-Under this system, each driver’s own insurance company covers their medical expenses and lost wages, regardless of who caused the accident.
+New York is one of several remaining states that follow a no-fault insurance system for car accidents.
+Under this system, the applicable no-fault insurance company covers certain limited medical expenses and lost wages, regardless of who caused the accident.
 This coverage is known as Personal Injury Protection (PIP).

 In New York, drivers must carry a minimum of $50,000 in PIP coverage.